Financial institutions have reported a spike in attempted credit card fraud since the pandemic shut down the global economy.

 Why Choose a Rules-Based Fraud Prevention Solution

-The main problem with machine learning systems is that they rely on data that's around 90 days old.
+The main problem with most fraud detection software based on machine learning systems is that they rely on data that's around 90 days old.
 Obviously, this makes it difficult to spot the latest threats.
 An organization might be aware of a new kind of fraud, but artificial intelligence hasn't yet come across this behavior.

 Therefore, machine learning isn't well suited for situations that demand immediate reactions.